tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 ![violin_plot_energy](/images/posts/violin_plot_energy.png)
 ![violin_plot_financial_services](/images/posts/violin_plot_financial_services.png)

-Let's look at some time series data!
+May shows a bigger range of eps difference, largely due to q2 earnings being a mystery due to covid.

 ![eps_time_series](/images/posts/eps_time_series.png)
-Here's a time series of the eps difference.

-So, this chart is difficult to analyze because there's an outlier.
-This is probably an error.
+No time pattern in the beat or miss graph.

 ![beat_or_miss_time_series](/images/posts/beat_or_miss_time_series.png)
-Here's a time series of the Beat or Miss.

-I was hoping to see a clear division before and after the stock price drop.
-I don't see any immediate patterns.
+Again, May shows a volatile month of price swings after earnings call.

 ![stock_price_time_series](/images/posts/stock_price_time_series.png)

-Here's a time series of the ticker price difference.
+Mekko plots are nice to look at the ratio of categories across several industries.
+Tech and real estate show a large percentage of the data and Tech had a 2 to 1 ratio of beats to misses.

 ![mekko_beat_or_miss](/images/posts/mekko_beat_or_miss.png)

-Let's look at the mekko plot to see the beat or miss counts across the top sectors.
+It's interesting to see that across all industries, executives had positive sentiment.
+Who wouldn't during a pandemic?

 ![mekko_sentiment](/images/posts/mekko_sentiment.png)

+While Tech see a 2 to 1 ratio of beats to misses, stock price difference is overall negative.
 Let's look at the mekko plot to see the sentiment of earnings call across the top sectors.
 ![mekko_price_difference](/images/posts/mekko_price_difference.png)

-Let's look at the mekko plot to see the stock price difference across the top sectors.

-Let's look ath the time series of number of earnings calls.

-Let's see the breakdown of what the model predicts.

 **Hypothesis Testing**

-Let's see if there's a statistically significant difference in the price actions between tickers with positive earnings call sentiment and negative earnings call sentiment.
+Let's see if there's statistically significant difference in the price actions between tickers with positive earnings call sentiment and negative earnings call sentiment.

 ![t_test](/images/posts/t_test.png)